gengiskhan-arch/Homepage/README.md

 # Homepage

-Contains work on designing a new homepage for DSP Help<br>
+Contains work on designing a new homepage for DSP Help.
-The Master branch contains the original Flare files.<br>
+The Master branch contains the original Flare files.
 THe develop branch contains project as it moves toward completion.